niosh-mining/fast/README.md

 # fast
 Field Assessment of Silica Tool

+Here you can download additional supplemental files for the NIOSH Mining FAST software.
+The files include a silica concentration correction factor spreadsheet (FAST - Mine specific adjustment tool.xlsx) and a remote (server) database creation script (create_silica_database.sql).

 ## Terms of Use

 NIOSH github projects follow the [CDC privacy policy](https://www.cdc.gov/Other/privacy.html) and [other policies](https://www.cdc.gov/Other/policies.html) where applicable.